5 Retail Innovation Concepts

 2. Omnichannel Commerce

 The idea of solely employing one or two sales channels is quickly fading.
-Companies that may have originally started as online-only retailers are opening their own brick-and-mortar outlets, and vice versa.
+Companies that may have originally started as online-only or social media-only retailers are opening their own brick-and-mortar outlets, and vice versa.
 Companies are increasingly marketing and selling their products through social media sites and other third-party outlets, simultaneously accruing data about individual shoppers.

 As more and more retailers employ this method, shoppers will grow to expect this type of service on a consistent basis.